hyunyoung2/hyunyoung2.github.io/_posts/NaturalLanguageProcessing/Papers/Text2SQL/2024-04-05-Recent_advances_in_Text2SQL.md

 {% include MathJax.html %}

 Text2SQL has attracted attention from both natural language processing and database communities.
 That is beacuase the ability to convert the semantics in natural language into SQL queries.
+There are three challenges on Text2SQL: 1) extracting the meaning of natural utterance (encoding); 2) transforming the extracted meaning into another expression which is pragmatically equivalent to the NL meaning (translating); and 3) producing the corresponding SQL queries (decoding).

 Text-to-SQL is to convert natural utterance into SQL queries as in the following figure 1.

-As you can see the figure 1, tiven a user utterance "What are the major cities in the state of Kansas?", the system outputs a corresponding SQL that can be used for retrieving the answer from a database.
+As you can see the figure 1, given a user utterance "What are the major cities in the state of Kansas?", the system outputs a corresponding SQL that can be used for retrieving the answer from a database.

-They survey the recent progress on text-to-SQL, from 1) datasets and 2) methods to 3) evaluation.
+In the paper, they summarized the recent progress on text-to-SQL, from 1) datasets and 2) methods to 3) evaluation.

 ![Deng et al., Coling 2022](/img/Image/NaturalLanguageProcessing/Papers/Text2SQL/2024-04-05-Recent_advances_in_Text2SQL/Recent_text2SQL_advances_figure1.png)